Diophantine problems over tamely ramified fields: RV-Hensel's Lemma

-Towards proving Proposition \ref{RV-HENSEL}, we will need the following geometric variant of Hensel's Lemma for \'etale morphisms.
-The proof is essentially the same as the proof of Hensel's Lemma (cf. Corollary 2.1.3 \cite{Liu}). \bl [Hensel's Lemma for \'etale morphisms] Let $\pi:X\to Y$ be an \'etale morphism of schemes over a henselian local ring $R$ with residue field $\kappa$.
-Let $P\in Y(R)$ and suppose that $ y\in Y_s(\kappa)$ lifts to $ x\in X_s(\kappa)$.
-Then $P$ lifts to an $R$-integral point of $X$. \el \begin{proof} The proof is standard (cf. Corollary 2.1.3 \cite{Liu}).
-Let $S=SpecR$ and $s$ be its unique closed point.
+Recall the geometric version of Hensel's Lemma for (locally) smooth morphisms: \bl [Hensel's Lemma for smooth morphisms] Let $\pi:X\to Y$ be a morphism of schemes over a henselian local ring $R$ with residue field $\kappa$.
+Let $P\in Y(R)$ and suppose that the induced $\kappa$-rational point $y\in Y_s(\kappa)$ lifts to $ x\in X_s(\kappa)$ and suppose that $\pi$ is smooth at $x$.
+Then $P$ lifts to an $R$-integral point of $X$, which specializes to $x$. \el \begin{proof} Let $S=\Spec R$ and $s$ be its unique closed point.
 Consider the fiber product